shashikumar04433/DevOps-/Docker & K8s Installation steps/DockerFile_Basics.md

     * docker volume ls
  ```
  ```
-    1. Bridge Networking
-    2.
-    * Types of Networking in Docker
+    * Types of Networking in Docker :